Environment variables

 console.log(process.env.FOO) // Compiles to console.log("hello")

-You may want to store configuration in environment variables via .env
+You may want to store configuration in environment variables via .env files,

 similar to the dotenv Ruby gem.